 Which one is better?

 Both sofas are made with full-grain pure aniline Italian leather, which is supposed to be the best quality.

-The Article Sven and Poly & Bark sofas are good values.
+The Article Sven and Poly & Bark sofas are short term seating.

-But they are “good quality” furniture, not the “top quality” furniture many shoppers think they are getting.
+These “Full-grain, Pure Aniline Leather Sofas” are not the “top quality” furniture many shoppers think they are getting.

 The Poly & Bark Nappa and Article Sven sofas are virtually identical.

 The sofas are the same length, width and height.

 They are both available in the same Cognac Tan leather.

 Neither Article nor Poly & Bark are manufacturers.

 Both brands market furniture made in various Asian factories located in Vietnam, China, Indonesia, and India.